gopine/diary/2024/May/May 1 (Wednesday).md

 Hoping to improve the performance and maintainability of the website.

 Debugging a weird issue with the event handling in React.

+Successfully converted one section to the React component.